Zilliqa/switcheo-tradehub-eth/README.md

 main("WrappedPortToken","Ethereum-bridged PORT Token","ePORT",4)
 ```

-Use your own speciific parameters.
+Use your own specific parameters but following the implicit naming convention, i.e., replace PORT by the ZRC-2 token symbol and replace `4` by the ZRC-2 token decimal.

 2. Under fold `contracts/tokens`, run